bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 0: 00:01:36

-Yeah, so we did one episode on silent payments right after you, Ruben, proposed it on the Bitcoin Dev mailing list.
+We did one episode on silent payments right after you, Ruben, proposed it on the Bitcoin Dev mailing list.
-Yes.
 Now, fast forward two years later.

 Speaker 1: 00:01:45

 This episode is still up to date and perfectly fine, so you can stop listening.

+Speaker 2: 00:01:50

 Almost.

-Speaker 2: 00:01:50

 There are a few things we could talk about, but it was surprisingly accurate.
 So definitely something to go back and listen to.